 “Diversity is the future” is not just a neat slogan, it’s an insurance policy for your farm’s future.
 That’s because crop rotation disrupts the weed cycle and lowers the weed seed bank.
 Find out more here.

 Using cover crops like alfalfa or clover increases the competitiveness of your yield-bringing crops – and that in turn lowers the weed seed bank.
-Other best weed management practices are outlined here.
+Find out how a carefully selected cover crop can significantly reduce black-grass infestation in heavy soil and greatly improve soil conditions to facilitate the establishment of spring crops here.

 Tillage, cover crops, mixing herbicides, harvest weed seed control, crop rotation – the ideal strategy to lower your weed seed bank is in the diversity that must be applied through the weed control plan, combining cultural methods, and good agricultural practices.
 Find out how farmers worldwide are diversifying their tactics here and listen to what experts have to say on Diversity in weed control here.